VM Backup

 1. If you enable the backup archiving mechanism, Veeam Backup for Microsoft Azure performs the following operations:

-1. Launches a worker instance in an Azure region in which a backup repository storing backed-up data resides.
+1. Launches a worker instance in an Azure region in which the target backup repository resides.

-2. Retrieves data from the backup repository and transfers it to the target archive repository.
+2. Retrieves data from the target backup repository and transfers it to the target archive repository.

 3. Deallocates the worker instance when the archive session completes.